 EU, ILO, OECD Project

 The Responsible Supply Chains in Asia programme aims to promote responsible business practices into the operations of multinational companies and their supply chains.
-Active in six Asian countries, the project in Japan is working to share lessons and disseminate best practices among multinational companies with supply chains in the electronic and car parts industries.
+Active in six Asian countries, the programme in China is working to enhance respect for labour rights and environmental standards among multinational enterprises with supply chains in the electronics and textiles sectors.
 This project is co-funded by the European Union and the ILO under the EU’s Partnership Instrument.

-Principles and guidelinesAs a platform for this work, the project uses internationally agreed principles and guidelines CSR/RBC, principally the ILO’s Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy and the OECD’s Guidelines for Multinational Enterprises.
+Principles and guidelinesAs a platform for this work, the project is based on internationally agreed principles and guidelines on corporate social responsibility, principally the OECD’s Guidelines for Multinational Enterprises and the ILO’s Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy.

 For more about the programme’s activities, please visit our regional programme overview.